International English in the International Classroom

 When graduates operate in a global professional field or when they attend conferences during their later professional life they will also encounter many varieties in use of English.
 Perhaps being taught in international English rather than ‘British’ or ‘American’ English prepares students better for their role in a globalised world.

 Educational Development & Training (Onderwijsadvies & Training) offers the course ‘Teaching in the international classroom’ for teachers who are interested in the intercultural, language-related and didactic implications of teaching in the international classroom.
 The course will provide you with practical tools for teaching in an international context.
-An open registration course starts on 8 March 2018.
 More information